After force-feeding, ICE releases 2 immigrant detainees

 EL PASO, Texas (AP) — Two Indian men who were force-fed during a hunger strike inside a Texas immigration detention center are out of government custody.

-U.S. Immigration and Customs Enforcement Leticia Zamarripa confirmed Thursday that Jasvir Singh and Rajandeep Singh had been released on bond from the El Paso Processing Center.
+U.S. Immigration and Customs Enforcement spokeswoman Leticia Zamarripa confirmed Thursday that Jasvir Singh and Rajandeep Singh were released on bond from the El Paso Processing Center.

-Weeks after The Associated Press revealed ICE was feeding nine immigrant detainees through nasal tubes against their will in late January, the facility stopped the controversial practice under public pressure.
-The United Nations human rights office said in February that the force-feeding of immigrant hunger strikers at the facility could violate the U.N.
+After The Associated Press revealed ICE was force-feeding nine immigrant detainees through nasal tubes in January, the facility stopped the controversial practice under public pressure.
+The United Nations human rights office said in February that the force-feeding of immigrant hunger strikers there could violate the U.N.
 Convention Against Torture.

 Immigration judges initially ordered that both men be deported.
-Their uncle Amrit Singh said they will appeal their immigration cases while they join family in California.
+Their uncle Amrit Singh said they will appeal their immigration cases and join family in California.
+One man’s attorney said an appeal already was filed.